acageduser/spooky-game/README.md

 		- @param: Details any parameters.
 		- @return: If anything is returned.
 	- Updated the in line comments to reflect the behavior of each line.

+Directions on how to navigate the menu are included.

 ######################################################################################
 --------------------------------------------------------------------------------------